arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 > **Note:** If you have done these steps in a previous lab on the same computer you can move on to Exercise 1.

-In this task, you will log on to the Windows Azure Portal and download the publish-settings file.
-This file contains the secure credentials and additional information about your Windows Azure Subscription that you will use in your development environment.
-Therefore, you will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+In this task, you will log on to the Microsoft Azure Portal and download the publish-settings file.
+This file contains the secure credentials and additional information about your Microsoft Azure Subscription that you will use in your development environment.
+Therefore, you will import this file using the Microsoft Azure Cmdlets in order to install the certificate and obtain the account information.

 1. Open Internet Explorer and browse to <https://windows.azure.com/download/publishprofile.aspx>.

-1. Sign in using the **Microsoft Account** associated with your **Windows Azure** account.
+1. Sign in using the **Microsoft Account** associated with your **Microsoft Azure** account.

 1.	**Save** the publish-settings file to your local file system.